Unseanted/plateau-scholar-quiz-hub/README.md

 # Plateau State Students Scholarship Platform
+The Plateau Scholarship Program is more than just financial aid—it is a lifeline for students striving to achieve their dreams of higher education.
+Designed with deep concern for the future of Plateau State's youth, this program aims to ease the burden of tuition fees, accommodation, and academic expenses, ensuring that no deserving student is left behind due to financial constraints.
+Through this initiative, the Plateau State Government and educational foundations stand in unwavering support of students, empowering them to focus on their studies, build their futures, and create a lasting impact on their communities.

 This is a **Next.js**-based web application designed to help Plateau State students apply for scholarships, verify their eligibility, and track disbursements.

 ## Features
 - **Student Registration**: Users can sign up and apply for scholarships.
-- **Sliding Images on Welcome Page**: Showcases student success stories.
+- **Sliding Images on About Page**: Showcases student success stories.
 - **Authentication & Role-Based Access Control (RBAC)**:
   - Admin, Reviewer, and Finance Officer roles.
   - JWT authentication with **Multi-Factor Authentication (MFA)** for admins.